by Pastor Tim Burt

-When you think of the word temptation, what are the first temptations that come to your mind?
-Generally, temptations are things we crave or lust after.
+Generally, temptations are things we crave or lust after that we know we shouldn’t participate in.
 Everyone has temptations and they are designed by Satan to rob from us.
-They attempt to rob us of walking upright with God including our integrity, moral fortitude and purity, honesty, and every other good thing in our life.
-Peter found that out at the time of Jesus greatest persecution.
+They attempt to rob us of walking upright with God.
+They try to rob us of our integrity, moral fortitude , purity, honesty, and our confidence in God’s loving us.
+The Apostle Peter found that out at the time of Jesus’ greatest persecution.

-Proverbs 14:26 NKJV says, “In the (reverential) fear of the Lord there is strong confidence…” Strong confidence in our own willpower is nothing but pride!
-Taking the Lord at His Word and putting faith in His directives more than confidence in your own willpower or ability, is the birthplace of real confidence.
-Therefore, when the Lord says to watch and pray so that we will not fall into temptation, He is saying that prayer is what will help us be spiritually sensitive enough to catch moments of temptation and pause to lean on the grace of God.
+Proverbs 14:26 NKJV says, “In the (reverential) fear of the Lord there is strong confidence…” Strong confidence in our own willpower is nothing more than pride!
+Taking the Lord at His Word and putting faith in His directives more than confidence in our own willpower or ability is the birthplace of real confidence.
+Therefore, when the Lord says to watch and pray so that we will not fall into temptation, He is saying that praying for His grace to overcome is what will help us be spiritually sensitive enough to catch moments of temptation, and in the moment, pause to lean on the grace of God.
 As I’ve said many times before, grace is God’s supernatural help and strength to resist temptation and to help you do anything He’s asked you to do.
-His empowering grace is the source of strength to obey God.
-Once you fully comprehend that your spirit is willing but your flesh or own willpower is weak and flawed, then you begin to lean on the Lord’s grace and prayer.
+His empowering grace is the source of strength from within to obey God.
+Once you fully comprehend that your spirit is willing but your own willpower is weak and flawed, then you begin to instead, lean in the moment, upon the Lord’s grace through prayer.

-For the past 34 years I’ve been a part of discipleship group.
+For the past 40 years I’ve been a part of discipleship group.
 In that group we talk about everything—including temptations we face.
-We encourage each other, pray together and draw strength from the transparency that in itself is a from of accountability.
+We share scriptures.
+We encourage each other.
+We pray together and draw strength from the transparency that in itself is a from of accountability.
 These are all tools of the grace of God.
-In those times where I am alone and temptation comes, I just pause, let the Lord remind me I can do all things through Christ who strengthens me, and then draw on His grace and resist what I should.
+In those times where I am alone and temptation comes, I just pause, let the Lord remind me I can do all things through Christ who strengthens me, and then draw on His grace, resist what I should, and purposely make better choices.

 You gain strength and momentum when you practice resisting the devil and temptation and do things God’s way.
 And you feel so much better for doing so!